danielmiessler/fabric/README.md

 [![bombal_video](https://github.com/danielmiessler/fabric/assets/50654/f4124a17-6e3b-42fc-8af8-ca45398f8697)](https://danielmiessler.com/p/fabric-origin-story)

 ### Too many prompts

-Perhaps the greatest example of this is the number of AI prompts out there.
-We all have prompts that are useful, but it's hard to manage them, discover new ones, and track the different versions of the ones we like.
+The biggest challenge I faced in 2023——and still today—is **the sheer number of AI prompts out there**.
+We all have prompts that are useful, but it's hard to manage them, discover new ones, _and manage the different versions of the ones we like_.

-One of <code>fabric</code>'s main features is helping people collect and integrate modular AI functionality (prompts), which we call _Patterns_, into various parts of their lives.
+One of <code>fabric</code>'s main features is helping people collect and integrate modular AI functionality (in this case: prompts), which we call _Patterns_, into various parts of their lives.

-<code>fabric</code> has patterns for all sorts of life and work activities, including:
+<code>fabric</code> has patterns (prompts) for all sorts of life and work activities, including:

 - Extracting the most interesting parts of YouTube videos and podcasts
+- Writing an essay in your own voice with just an idea as an input
 - Summarizing opaque academic papers
 - Creating perfectly matched AI art prompts for a piece of writing
 - Rating the quality of content to see if you want to read/watch the whole thing
 - Getting summaries of long, boring content
-- Write a full essay in a particular voice, given an idea as input
+- Explaining code to you
+- Turning bad documentation into usable documentation
 - Create social media posts from any content input
 - And a million more…